Leveraging graph neural networks and mobility data for COVID-19 forecasting

 \subsection{Building on previous results}

 Table \ref{tab:model_performance} presents the results for the first three experiments, based on Duarte et al. \cite{duarte2023}.
-The RMSE is computed for each time stamp in the test set, where each time stamp corresponds to predictions for a set of many cities.
+The RMSE is computed for each timestamp in the test set, where each timestamp corresponds to predictions for a set of many cities.
 This strategy allows us to evaluate the model's error across all cities at each time stamp, capturing its behavior over time.
-From the resulting RMSE values, we compute the mean, standard deviation, minimum, and maximum RMSE to summarize the performance of the model over the entire test period.
-First, one starts without the sliding window technique to have a setup comparable to their work but with more 4 months of data.
+From the resulting RMSE values, we compute the mean, standard deviation, minimum, and maximum to summarize the model's performance over the entire test period.
+First, one starts without the sliding window technique to have a setup comparable to the work of \cite{duarte2023}, but with 4 more months of data.
 The results demonstrate a significant reduction in RMSE, with GCLSTM errors dropping from $3535.38$ to $2268.27$.
 Concerning GCRN, errors dropped from $2990.40$ to $2102.27$.
-When we add the sliding window strategy, the amount of data increases, and errors decrease even more, reaching $1150.35$ for GCLSTM and $1315.47$ for GCRN.
-When excluding the extraction of the network backbone, the GCLSTM model reaches an RMSE of $682.14$ ($80.7$\% reduction), and GCRN achieves $560.92$ (a decrease of $81.2$\%).
+When one adds the sliding window strategy, the amount of data increases, and errors decrease even more, reaching $1150.35$ for GCLSTM and $1315.47$ for GCRN.
+After backbone extraction, the GCLSTM model achieves an RMSE of $682.14$ ($80.7$\% reduction), and the GCRN model achieves an RMSE of $560.92$ ($81.2$\% reduction).

-There is a progressive improvement in results as new techniques are applied, highlighting the effectiveness of sliding window and backbone extraction strategies.
+There is progressive improvement in results as new techniques are applied, highlighting the effectiveness of sliding-window and backbone-extraction strategies.